Fan Tutorial 3b - Verify System - Test Module

 Both Modules provide similar features but with a different look.

-This tutorial will discuss how to perform Verification and Validation using Valispace.
-We created requirements and components for our ValiFan project in our previous tutorials.
-This tutorial will explain how verification methods are added to the Requirements, how they are verified using the closeout references, and also demonstrate the automatic verification methods in Valispace.
+This tutorial will discuss how to perform Verification and Validation using the Requirements and Systems Portal.
+We created requirements and Blocks for our ValiFan project in our previous tutorials.
+This tutorial will explain how verification methods are added to the Requirements, how they are verified using the closeout references, and also demonstrate the automatic verification methods in the Requirements and Systems Portal.

 This part of the tutorial takes approximately 30 - 45 mins to complete.
 All the values and the requirements provided are arbitrary.

-Before we begin, let's review the basics of verifications in Valispace.
-Requirements are connected to one or more components, systems, or subsystems.
-These components are verified using verification methods.
-A component's requirement can be verified with single or multiple methods.
-Valispace offers five default verification methods: Rules, Inspection, Analysis, Review, and Test.
+Before we begin, let's review the basics of verifications in the Requirements and Systems Portal.
+Requirements are connected to one or more Systems, or Subsystems.
+These Blocks are verified using verification methods.
+A Block's requirements can be verified with single or multiple methods.
+The Requirements and Systems Portal offers five default verification methods: Rules, Inspection, Analysis, Review, and Test.

-We will explore how to add components and verification methods to requirements and verify them with each verification method.
+We will explore how to add Blocks and verification methods to requirements and verify them with each verification method.

 Let's add the Fan

 .
-To add a default component to the specification:
+To add a default Block to the specification:

 Select the